 We take you to the island via our private boat.
 Forty feet long, it comfortably seats all guests and staff, and we handle all of your luggage with care, securing it in the bow.
 The boat docks at the Radisson Fort George Marina in Belize City and departs at 3:00 p.m. every Wednesday and Saturday.
 You can either meet us at the boat by 2:30 p.m., or we can pick you up at the airport with our private, air-conditioned shuttle and drive you to the marina.

-You can either relax at the Radisson Fort George Marina, which offers our guests pool access and complimentary Wi-Fi, or we can coordinate an excursion in Belize City for you.
+You can either relax at the Radisson Fort George Marina, which offers our guests pool access (subject to an additional fee) and complimentary Wi-Fi, or we can coordinate an excursion in Belize City for you.

 We can schedule an alternate transfer for you at the additional cost of $450 each way.
 Helicopter transfers can also be scheduled at an additional cost.

 Yes.
 We have generator-powered electricity on the island, including two backup generators, and our buildings are equipped with solar panels.

 Our electrical outlets are the same as the United States: 110 Volt A.C. power.

 Yes.
 We offer complimentary Wi-Fi to all guests.
 It is satellite based.
 Due to our remote location, the signal could vary depending on different factors including weather.

 Given the nature of our resort, guests typically prefer to unwind at the beach or by the pool, or recharge in the water.
 As such, there are no TVs in our rooms.

 Yes, however, the phone in your room can only be used to call the office and the other rooms on the island.
 To call internationally, you can use our satellite connection in the office.
 There is a $5 US connection fee per call, plus a $1 US fee per minute, all of which will be charged to your room.
 There is no cell phone service on the island.